-Once I came back to America, I realized that I could be a better nurse than a doctor for a variety of reasons.
+Once I came back to America, I realized that I could be a better nurse than a doctor for various reasons.
 Thus, I went to Nursing School, earning my AS in 2011 and my BSN in 2018.
 I am also PCCN certified and currently preparing for my CCRN examination.
 I have enjoyed studying nursing and becoming a nurse after completing medical school.
 It has been easier to excel in nursing, and I look forward to a long lifetime of nursing, putting my training in medicine to good use alongside my training in nursing.
-I hope to become a CRNA; and in this position, in particular, it will be useful to also have medical training as part of my formal academic background.
+I hope to become a CRNA; in this position, it will be helpful to also have medical training as part of my formal academic background.
 Progressively, I hope to put my advanced training to good use on a volunteer level going on missions to assist surgeons.
-Nothing excites me more than the idea of serving as a CRNA in disaster areas with great need for emergency surgery for large numbers of people.
+Nothing excites me more than the idea of serving as a CRNA in disaster areas with a great need for emergency surgery for large numbers of people.

-A humble man and a devoted father and husband, I began my nursing career here in America as a nursing assistant, then becoming a floor and next ICU nurse; and I see becoming a CRNA as my final destination that will enable me to give back as much as possible.
-My time spent as a volunteer health worker in rural areas of India will always be with me and I now hope to be selected for training to make that volunteer work global, going on missions to locations in greatest need of a CRNA.
+A humble man and a devoted father and husband, I began my nursing career here in America as a nursing assistant, then became a floor and next ICU nurse; and I see becoming a CRNA as my final destination that will enable me to give back much as possible.
+My time spent as a volunteer health worker in rural areas of India will always be with me, and I now hope to be selected for training to make that volunteer work global, going on missions to locations in greatest need of a CRNA.

 I thank you for considering my application to Nurse Anesthesia at XXXX University.